jonathanyeh0723/OpenVINO_People_Counter_App/model/person-detection-retail-0013/WRITEUP.md

 # Write-Up

-This documentation addresses an explanation of the process behind converting any custom layers, as well as explaining the potential reasons for handling custom layers in a trained model.
+The following address an explanation of the process behind converting any custom layers, as well as explaining the potential reasons for handling custom layers in a trained model.

 ## Explaining Custom Layers in OpenVINO™